Deloitte City Mobility Index has been saved

 City’s readiness for the future of mobility

 A smart city is a data-driven city, one in which municipal leaders have an increasingly sophisticated understanding of conditions in the areas they oversee, including the urban transportation system.
 How are global cities faring so far?
-And which steps can cities take to realize the future of mobility in the coming decades?
+And which steps can cities take to realise the future of mobility in the coming decades?

 - Where should cities go tomorrow?